MultimodalUniverse/MultimodalUniverse/scripts/twomass/README.md

 ## Data Preparation

+Run the `prepare.py` script to download and prepare the dataset in MMU format.
+This runs all necessary steps.

+To run the individual steps manually, here are more details:

 The data can be downloaded using the `download_parts.py` script, which will grab the 2MASS PSC data in gzipped csv format.
 You can then run the `to_parquet.py` script, which will read in all the gzipped csv files, turn them into PyArrow tables, add a healpix column for partitioning, and then merge everything into a partitioned Parquet dataset.
 This can be used with HF dataset directly.
 Running `to_hdf5.py`, will convert the Parquet files into HDF5 files, after which you can use the `twomass.py` descriptor to load the files into HF datasets.
-As an example of the full preparation, you can see the `test.sh` script.

 ## Dataset